Our members care about Shrewsbury - if you do too, we'd love you to join us

 Ready to join?

 Annual membership starts on 1st April each year.
-The simplest way to renew membership is to set up a direct debit.
+The simplest way to renew membership is to set up a standing order.
 We also ask that you sign the Gift Aid Declaration, which allows us to claim from HMRC.
 This will not cost you anything but does help us a lot.